 Q) What is the recommended method for disposing of a dead wild bird that will not be submitted for testing?

 A) Avoid direct contact with the bird.
 Wear gloves or use a shovel to place the bird in a plastic bag.
 If you do not have gloves, put your hand inside a plastic bag, grab the bird through the bag and pull the bag back over your hand.
-Tie the bag off, place into another plastic bag and tie that bag off as well.
-Dead birds can be disposed of by burying or discarding in the trash.
+Tie the bag off, place that bag into a second plastic bag and tie that bag off as well.
+Spray the outside of the second bag with a 10% bleach solution as well as the area where the dead bird was found, any implements used to collect the bird, and any boots or shoes that were worn while disposing of the dead bird.
+Double-bagged dead birds should be disposed of in the trash.
 Always wash hands thoroughly after disposal.

 Q) Why is the state not interested in testing one or a few dead wild birds?